JoshOrndorff/recipes/src/base/setup.md

 ## Kitchen Overview

 The [`recipes/kitchen`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen) folder contains all the code necessary to run a Substrate node.
-Let us call it the Kitchen Node.
 There are three folders inside:

-  * [`node`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/node) - The Kitchen Node's client; the non-runtime parts of the node.
+  * [`nodes`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/nodes) - Complete blockchain nodes that perform P2P messaging, consensus, and more.
+Some of these nodes are general-purpose, others demonstrate specific features of Substrate.
   * [`runtimes`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/runtimes) - Complete runtimes that can be used with the Kitchen Node.
   * [`pallets`](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen/pallets) - Pallets that make up the runtimes.
 A pallet gives the runtime a particular piece of functionality.
 Currently, most of the recipe code is stored under this folder.